manferlo81/bundlib/README.md

 default false;
 ```

 Whether or not to add an interop block.
-If `interop = true` it will affect all supported builds.
+If `interop = true` it will affect all builds.

 This option supports `object` based and `string` based [`selective format`](#selective-options).
 See [Selective Options](#selective-options) for more information.